 This course provides knowledge and participative learning experiences in the use of verbal and non-verbal interpersonal communication techniques.
 Students learn the importance of communication skills in improving human relations.
 This course fulfills the college oral communication requirement.
-Prerequisite: Placement into College Level Courses

 EN 145 New Testament Biblical Literature (3 Credits)